cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 Classical Vote
 --------------

-In classical votes, the voter got a specified amount of choices, which can be distributed over all candidates.
+In classical votes, the voter gets a specified amount of choices, which can be distributed over all candidates.
 Only one choice per candidate is allowed, not given choices are lost.

 Internal, we map classical votes into preferential votes.
-Since we allow a maximum of one choice per candidate and give no option to rank the candidates which are chosen respectively not chosen by design (we can use the preferential votes for this), we got at most two preference levels of candidates:
+Since we only allow a maximum of one choice per candidate and give no possibility of ranking between candidates, we got at most two preference levels of candidates:
 Those which were chosen, and those which were not chosen.

 Lets take the following example ballot with **3 choices per voter** and the